Why is early diagnosis important?

 There are treatments nearing or in clinical trial that hold the hope of slowing, stopping, or even reversing the vision loss associated with Usher syndrome.
 But almost all of these treatments are diagnosis specific.
 In other words, it’s not enough to suspect Usher syndrome.
 You have to know definitively and you have to know the specific genetic cause.

 Many families of children with hearing loss ask the question “will my next child have hearing loss, too?”
-Usher syndrome is an autosomal genetic disorder.
+Usher syndrome is an autosomal recessive genetic disorder.
 Each child born to carrier parents has a 25% chance of having Usher syndrome.
 A definitive diagnosis of Usher syndrome will assist parents who are planning to expand their family to make an informed decision.

 Satisfies the Need to Know

-This argument for early diagnosis is the most ambiguous but also might be the most important.
-It removes the doubt.
+Knowing removes the doubt.
 There are thousands of adults with Usher syndrome living happy, productive lives.
-Knowing gives families a chance to act, to take control of their own lives, to find positive adult role models with Usher syndrome, and to envision a future that is vibrant and bright.
+Knowing this gives families a chance to support their child to take control of their own lives, to find positive adult role models with Usher syndrome, and to envision a future that is vibrant and bright.